pythonph/pycon-2015/talks.rst

 Expected length: *1 hour*

-Level of expertise: *Beginner and Intermediate*
+Talk level: *Beginner and Intermediate*

 **The use of useless things**